First Year CS Guide

 5. Program Admission (Formerly Subject POSt) (AKA most speculative/invisible monster to terrorize students in all of Canada or even the world that got a rework into a much nicer thing but is still worth paying attention to)

-7. How to get involved? (or how to get a balance in your life, have fun and make friends)
+7. How to get Involved? (or how to get a balance in your life, have fun, and make friends)

-9. Links to Know (KEEP THESE HANDY)
+9. Important Links (KEEP THESE LIFESAVERS HANDY)

 10. Finances (Why CS costs more and how to reduce these costs)

-11. Parting Words
+11. Parting Words (Not a summary!)

 What Is The CSSU?